GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

 ```

-- Button Component: In the above code sample we have imported a button component from `@googleforcreators/design-system` and used it to create a button that will be displayed in the Workspace's header.
-You may also create a custom button, but it is advised to import it from `@googleforcreators/design-system` for design consistency.

-- `useStory`: A custom hook that exposes functionality to read and manipulate data of the story currently being edited.
-In the above code sample, a state variable `isSaving` is being used to disable the save button when a story is being saved and `saveStory` action is being used to save the story.
+In the above code, `useStory` is a custom hook that exposes functionality to read and manipulate data of the story currently being edited.
+A state variable `isSaving` is being used to disable the save button when a story is being saved and the `saveStory` action is being used to actually save the story.

-- `useSnackBar`: A custom hook that exposes functionality to use a snack bar in the Story editor. `showSnackBar` action is being used to show the user that a story has been saved.
+The `useSnackBar` hook exposes a `showSnackBar` action to display a snackbar message in the editor.

 ### Header

-Now that we have a save button we can make a header that would be shown on top of the workspace area.
+Now that we have a Save button, we can display it in the editor in a dedicated header area shown at the top of the workspace area.

-Code sample below implements such header component which will be passed to the story editor and will use the save button.
+Here is how such a header component can be passed to the story editor in order to display the Save button:

 ```jsx
 import SaveButton from "./saveButton";